IEK-5/freespa/README.md

 `} sol_pos;`

 If the error flag equals 0 all is OK.
-The double values are the true zenith and azimuth angles (z,a), and the aparant zenith and azimuth (az,aa), including atmnospheric refraction effects.
+The double values are the true zenith and azimuth angles (z,a), and the aparant zenith and azimuth (az,aa), including atmospheric refraction effects.
 All angles are again in radians.

 ## Delta t
 For accurate timing the SPA algorithm needs delta t values.
 Both historic and predicted future values may be obtained here: